mparrish91/SwiftCameraLoadingOverlay/README.md

 # *SwiftCameraLoadingOverlay*

-**SwiftCameraLoadingOverlay** is a prototype of loading overlay.
+**SwiftCameraLoadingOverlay** is a prototype of a camera as a  loading overlay.
 The lens animates triggering a blend of different colors.
 Created using Paint Code 3.

 ## Video